 The width of our fingers creates shape.
 Think about the fact that the bottom circumference of our fingers, closest to our knuckles, is wider than the circumference at the top of our fingers.

 - Holding our finger in a vertical position with the top of the fingers facing upward is the most comfortable and ergonomic position to hold the hair

 - Holding our fingers in a vertical position with the top of the fingers facing downward is uncomfortable and forces us to raise our elbow.
 Yet, as you move through the curvature of the head you can actually get closer to the head shape.

-Sam Villa Education Director Andrew Carruthers shares the visual so you can clearly recognize how holding hair with your fingers pointed up or down will affect the outcome of a haircut.
+Sam Villa Cultural Ambassador Andrew Carruthers shares the visual so you can clearly recognize how holding hair with your fingers pointed up or down will affect the outcome of a haircut.